wickworks/witchdice/README.md

   (add special_abilities e.g. sneak attack 1/turn)
   (die-less damage rolls don't work; see crab)

+- monster search: don't show any until search filter applied.
+Add to front of recent list if searching, otherwise perserve recent list order.
+Clear filter after clicking monster while filtering

+- import spells

+- can crit/half abilities in the roller

 - Make online rooms so everybody can see the rolls
   - animate new rolls coming in a la pivotal tracker changes

+- Optimize firebase to not re-download all rolls every change

+- It looks like you're using the development build of the Firebase JS SDK.
+When deploying Firebase apps to production, it is advisable to only import the individual SDK components you intend to use.

+- clean up unused vars

 - new favicon